nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

    Use case ends.

+**Use case: Delete an existing event**

 **MSS**

 1. User requests to view list of events
 2. InternBuddy shows list of events
 3. User requests to delete a selected event from the list
-5. InternBuddy deletes the event from the list
+4. InternBuddy deletes the event from the list
+5. InternBuddy shows successful feedback to the user

+   Use case ends.

+**Use case: Locating companies**

+**MSS**

+1. User requests to find a company with a specified attribute
+2. InternBuddy shows all the companies that contain the specified attribute
+3. InternBuddy shows successful feedback to the user

+   Use case ends.

+**Use case: Locating persons**

+**MSS**

+1. User requests to find a person with a specified attribute
+2. InternBuddy shows all the persons that contain the specified attribute
+3. InternBuddy shows successful feedback to the user

+   Use case ends.

+**Use case: Locating companies**

+**MSS**

+1. User requests to find an event with a specified attribute
+2. InternBuddy shows all the events that contain the specified attribute
-6. InternBuddy shows successful feedback to the user
+3. InternBuddy shows successful feedback to the user

    Use case ends.